 What are the symptoms of costochondritis?

-Costochondritis usually feels like a sharp or aching pain in the front of your chest.
+Costochondritis usually feels like an aching or sharp pain in the front of your chest.
 “It might feel worse when you take a deep breath, cough or move your upper body,” Dr. Vina said.

 You might also notice: